mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 012 - Reify Associative Arrays/readme.md

 This is not an automatic refactoring but small steps are safe if you have good coverage.

-# Why is code better?
+# Why is the Code Better?

 Your new object fails fast and is more declarative.